As Republicans split over who will be House speaker, McCarthy positions himself as a de facto leader

 “Does anybody have the votes?
 No,” said Rep. Mike Lawler of New York, a centrist Republican pushing for McCarthy to be reinstated as speaker.

-Gaetz has said on social media there are “two great men” running for speaker, indicating he could support either Scalise or Jordan.

-But neither Scalise, the majority leader who is the second-ranking Republican in the House, nor Jordan, who is the chairman of the Judiciary Committee and backed by Donald Trump, appear to have the votes needed to secure the majority vote.

-Both Republicans who have eyed the speaker’s gavel for some time come with political strengths, but also baggage that leaves colleagues split and skeptical.
+Both Scalise and Jordan have eyed the speaker’s gavel for some time and come with political strengths, but also baggage that leaves colleagues split and skeptical.

 Scalise is battling blood cancer, and is seen by a hero among colleagues for having survived severe injuries from a mass shooting during a congressional baseball game practice in 2017.
 But the Louisiana Republican had apologized in 2014 after he was found to have addressed a white supremacist group in 2002 founded by a former Ku Klux Klan leader.
 Scalise said he didn’t know of the group’s racial views.

+“The House needs to get back to work,” Scalise said he told his colleagues.

-Jordan is a high-profile political firebrand known for his close alliance with Trump, particularly when the former president was working to overturn the results of the 2020 election that led to the Jan.
-6, 2021 attack on the Capitol.
+Jordan is a high-profile political firebrand known for his close alliance with Trump, particularly when the then-president was working to overturn the results of the 2020 election, leading to the Jan.
+6, 2021, attack on the Capitol.

-“House Republicans need to unite and show the country that we’re fighting for them,” Jordan said Sunday on Fox News.

-The House Republicans hold just a slim majority and they are considering rules changes to avoid another spectacle electing a new speaker like the 15 rounds it took McCarthy in January to seize the gavel when Gaetz and others first blocked him at the start of the year.
+The House Republicans hold just a slim majority and they are considering rules changes to avoid another spectacle electing a new speaker, like the 15 rounds it took McCarthy in January to seize the gavel.

-While the full House ultimately votes on the new speaker, the position usually falls to a person from the party with the House majority.
+While the full House, including Democrats and Republicans, ultimately votes on the new speaker, the position usually falls to a person from the party with the House majority.

 One idea is to require the candidate for House speaker to reach the 218 majority threshold during internal voting behind closed doors before the Republicans bring the vote up publicly on the House floor.

-But the evening meeting is expected to be long on infighting and short on solutions as Republicans reel from the chaos that has thrown their majority into grave turmoil.
+But lawmakers exiting the evening meeting came to the understanding that such changes might not be achievable in time for a speaker’s vote as Republicans try to move on from the chaos that has thrown their majority into turmoil.

+Republican Rep. Max Miller of Ohio said he is for Jordan, but he wants to take another week to sort through all the leadership positions, adding there were a lot of “broken” personalities in the room.

+“People are going to be upset,” he said.
+“We will find a way forward.”

-Democrats so far reject both Scalise and Jordan, and are almost certain to vote against both Republicans.
-McCarthy’s ouster came with the help of Democrats, who voiced their disdain for the speaker and joined with the handful of eight Republicans to oust him.
+Democrats so far reject both Scalise and Jordan, and are almost certain to vote against either Republican.
+McCarthy’s ouster came with the help of Democrats, who voiced their disdain for the speaker and joined with eight Republicans to oust him.

-For now, no consensus candidate that could bridge both parties seems at all within reach.
+For now, no consensus candidate who could bridge both parties seems at all within reach.

-Meantime, Rep. Patrick McHenry, R-N.C., has been named as speaker pro-tempore, a position created in the aftermath of the Sept.
-11, 2001 terrorist attacks to ensure the continuity of government in Washington.
+Meantime, Rep. Patrick McHenry, R-N.C., has been named as speaker pro tempore, and brushed back questions late Monday about staying in the job longer.

+Asked about a House vote Wednesday on a new speaker, he said, “That’s my goal.”

 The rules around the temporary speaker position have been untested before, though they appear to indicate the main power in the role is to ensure the election of a new speaker.